 Sir Robert Napier bought the Luton Hoo estate c 1600, enclosing a 150ha park in 1623.
 The Napiers built a medium-sized house during the C17.
 In 1762 the estate was bought by the third Earl of Bute who employed Robert Adam (1728-92) to rebuild the house and Lancelot Brown (1716-83) to design the park, enlarging it to 600ha.
 Brown produced designs in 1764 (a fragment of a plan exists in the Metropolitan Museum, New York (Stroud 1975)), and continued his work at Luton Hoo until 1774, being paid a total of £10,420 by the Earl.
 The house burnt out in 1843, and in the following year the second Marquess of Bute sold the estate to John Shaw Leigh, a lawyer who rebuilt the house.
 Sir Julius Wernher, a South African diamond merchant of German origin, bought the estate in 1903, having rented it since 1899, and remodelled it during the early C20 using Charles Mewès, employing William Romaine-Walker (1854-1940) to build a formal garden on the south front to Mewès' design (CL 1992).
+Wernher, a South African diamond merchant of German origin, and his wife Alice Sedgwick Mankiewicz, the daughter of a Polish Jewish merchant from Danzig, were avid art collectors, and much of their collection is now on display at Ranger’s House in Greenwich.
 The estate remains (1999) in private hands.

 The dominant feature within the setting is the hillside east of the park, rising up from the river valley, with strategically placed woodlands defining the views across farmland.
 This is particularly noticeable from the north drive, and also from the east front of the house and down the east lawn.
 Several mixed plantations occur along this hillside, most notably George Wood and Hardingdell Woods which frame the view east from the house, east lawn and park below.
 The view is terminated on the ridge by Withstocks Wood some 3km to the east.
 It is likely that Brown created or developed these woodland features to enhance the view across the valley, although probably not drawing this hillside into the park.
 The east side of the valley appears to have remained agricultural land in the C19 (sale map 1840s).